 The downside is that if these bags are accidentally struck, the rod flux will not be protected.

 Remember that you should never store different types of rods in the same container or bag.
 For example, E7018 rods with E6010 rods.
 All of them will go bad.

 If you want to weld critical work with low-hydrogen rods, you need a proper rod oven.

 If you use low-hydrogen rods for non-critical welding, you can store them like rutile rods but in their separate container.

 Of course, there is no reason to buy these rods for common welding.
 There are efficient, cheaper, and easier-to-use rods for home welding.

 Welding rods can go bad.
-Correct storage and handling are essential to preserving their life expectancy and performance.
+Correct storage and handling are essential to preserve life expectancy and performance.

-Storing rods at home is easy if you are not going to use moisture-sensitive rods.
-With basic rod storage, you can preserve common rods for years without turning bad and with good results for home projects.
+Non moisture-sensitive rods are easy to store by keeping them away from excess moisture.
+With careful storage, you can preserve them for years without turning bad and with good results for home projects.